skellis46/finger-pointing-moon/case-for-support.md

 In this research I propose to use body-based practice-research as a lens through which to critically examine the diverse collection of methods that comprise practice-research.

 In _Finger pointing moon_ body-based practice-research will function as a case-study through which to examine and understand three underpinning epistemic problems **Why are these problems?
 These problems are more aimed at body-based, not practice-research in general** in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of specificity.
-These three problems act as a conceptual structure for the research design and sit under the overarching project aim to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ **I think this is really important and needs to be brought to the fore.
-It speaks to the importance of the research.**
+These three problems act as a conceptual structure for the research design and sit under the overarching project aim to address practice-research's fundamental epistemic question:

 ### Three underpinning epistemic problems in practice-research